kevinyu/inspec/README.md

 # inspec
 View spectrograms of audio data files in the terminal as unicode characters.
 Provides printing to stdout, a terminal gui built on curses, and importable functions.

-I made this so it would be easier to inspect audio files over ssh.
+Easy way to inspec audio files when accessing data files on a remote server through ssh or as sanity checks during a processing script.

 ![inspec open demo](demo/inspec_open_demo.gif)